This article on WebStorm and Angular was sponsored by JetBrains. Thank you for supporting the partners who make SitePoint possible.

 @angular/core into one import statement.

-This time, Optimize imports automatically removes the unused interfaces from the import statement because they are no longer used in the code:
+This time, Optimize imports automatically removes the unused interfaces from the import statement, because they’re no longer used in the code:

 Don’t ever worry about your import statements again.
 WebStorm is smart enough to handle them for you!

-Let’s recap Jurgen’s personal tips for increasing Angular development productivity in WebStorm:
+Let’s recap Jurgen’s personal tips for working with WebStorm and Angular to increase Angular development productivity:

 - Use Angular CLI from within WebStorm to quickly generate new Angular projects and features